Advice of Wrong Account for Automated Credits Service

-When the incorrect beneficiary account details are supplied in the payment and the receiving bank is able to identify the correct account
+- When the incorrect beneficiary account details are supplied with the payment and the receiving bank is able to identify the correct account

 How it works